The risks associated with Go & Grow

 The investor will receive their full withdrawal once there’s enough money available in the Go & Grow portfolio, generated via further returns or deposits

-The investor will receive partial withdrawal once there’s enough balance available – paid out each banking day until the full withdrawal has been fulfilled.
+The investor will receive partial payout once there’s enough balance available – paid out each banking day until the full withdrawal has been fulfilled.